 Who is Louise Haigh and why has she resigned as UK’s transport minister?

-Labour party’s Haigh was the youngest member of PM Keir Starmer’s cabinet when a decades-old fraud case against her resurfaced.
+Labour party’s Haigh was the youngest member of PM Keir Starmer’s cabinet when a decade-old fraud case against her resurfaced.

 Louise Haigh’s resignation as the UK’s transport secretary has brought new scrutiny to Prime Minister Keir Starmer’s government, marking the first cabinet departure since Labour’s victory in July 2024.